poetic-labs/jwt-mongo-sms/README.md

 ```

 * Indexes the auth and users collections respectively.
 Each defaults to a unique index on `phoneNumber` for faster lookup and data integrity.
 See the [MongoDB documentation](http://mongodb.github.io/node-mongodb-native/2.1/api/Collection.html#createIndex) for more info on `fieldOrSpec` and `options`.

+## Issues

+If you experience bugs, try upgrading to the latest version and checking the [changelog](CHANGELOG.md).
+You can also post an issue on GitHub!